mmatyas/pegasus-frontend-wiki/Building.md

 ## Linux/X11

 On many Linux distros, such as Debian (Ubuntu, Mint, ...) the Qt libraries are outdated, and the versions available in the repositories may be several years old (as a trade-off between stability and access to the latest software).
 Unless you're using a "bleeding edge" distribution (eg. Arch), it is recommended to use the official release available from the website of Qt.
 You can get the required tools from [here](https://info.qt.io/download-qt-for-application-development) (select open source).
-You will need to install Desktop GCC and Gamepad from Qt 5.8, and Qt Creator from under Tools.
+You'll have to install Desktop GCC and Gamepad from Qt 5.8, and Qt Creator from under Tools.

 If you're using Arch, you can get Qt from AUR; here's the relevant [wiki page](https://wiki.archlinux.org/index.php/qt#Installation).